serokell/blog-posts/Typed Template Haskell/article.md

 ## Caveat

-Typed Template Haskell may have some difficulties resolving overloads.
+Typed Template Haskell may have some difficulties resolving overloads in versions older than GHC 9.
 Surprisingly, the following does not type-check:

 ```hs
 >>> mempty' :: Monoid a => Q (TExp a)